 Living and working with a small group is an opportunity to make lifelong friends and create memories that will last a lifetime.
 It is also often a source of friction and challenge.
 You may feel frustration or annoyance with your teammates at times as your group attempts to set and meet your goals, and make decisions big and small.
 Our students are diverse in their backgrounds and previous experience, and everyone reacts to challenges differently.
 It is essential to come ready to work as a team, be inclusive, offer help to others, and ask for it when you need it!
 All courses are co-ed unless otherwise published, but there is no guarantee that a course will attract a mixed gender group.
 All students are thoroughly screened and we make every effort to ensure that all participants are capable of attending, contributing to and successfully completing their course.

 All students take turns preparing hot, tasty meals on Outward Bound courses, initially with coaching from the instructors.
 The foods are mainly vegetarian; consisting of grains, pasta, nuts, beans, fruit and cereals.
 A typical breakfast might be granola or oatmeal; lunch could include tortillas and cheese, or peanut butter and jam on crackers; dinner might be macaroni and cheese or beans and rice.
-We can accommodate some allergies, dietary requirements and restrictions such as some nut allergies, gluten-free and lactose intolerant.
-These will be reviewed on a case-by-case basis so please let your course advisor know well in advance.
+We can accommodate some allergies, dietary requirements and restrictions such as some nut allergies, gluten-free and lactose intolerance.
+These will be reviewed on a case-by-case basis so please let your Course Advisor know well in advance.

 Sign Up for Updates